pramod-mamidi/gesture-based-youtube-control/README.md

 -selenium

 # gestures
-Use back side of the right hand.
+Use back side of the right hand
+Refer gestures.pdf for the gestures
+If chromedriver throws error check the version of your chrome and download the chromedriver of corresponding version.